727800350/note/cs/debug.md

 - enable breaknum: Disable/enable breakpoint identified by breaknum..
 - delete breaknum: Delete the breakpoint identified by breaknum
 - commands breaknum: Specify commands to be executed when breaknum is reached.
-- cont: Continue a program that has been stopped

 ## Examining Stack
 The runtime stack is like a "trail of breadcrumbs" in a program; each time a function call is made, a "crumb is dropped" (an RT stack frame is pushed).